eliasdaler/edbr/README.md

 * Efficient sprite and rect drawing (using batching)
 * Text drawing with UTF-8 support
 * Custom Dear ImGui backend with sRGB and bindless texture support
+* Sound via OpenAL-soft
+* ogg music playback
+* Jolt Physics integration

+## Vulkan usage

+* Using Vulkan 1.3.
+* No pipelines used, everything is dynamic rendering
+* Bindless textures (aka descriptor indexing)
+* Using Vulkan Memory Allocator and vk-bootstrap to make the code simpler

 ## License